cbrun/cbrun.github.io/_posts/2023-01-25-engineering-tools-technologies.md

-We are committed to maintain a similar pace for 2023.
-We are still at the beginning of the year and both Sirius and Sirius Web have already shipped one, enjoy!
+At the time of publication, we were committed to maintaining a similar pace for 2023.
+We were still at the beginning of that year and both Sirius and Sirius Web had already shipped one release.